 Work-based Assessment: Shared Challenges and Opportunities (access recording here)

 Work-based Assessment: Exploring the Challenge of Consistency (access recording here)

 10am – 3pm

-(This national symposium will be shaped by conversations and input from the preceding webinars.)
+This national symposium was shaped by conversations and input from the preceding webinars.

 The event series will be of interest to those involved in work placement or work-based assessment, including: academic staff, careers officers, students, employers, internship managers, educational developers/technologist and those involved in managing apprenticeships, work experience placements and professional placements.

 All participants are encouraged to contribute to a learning community space to continue the discussions between events from this new series to debate key issues, share practice and appropriate scholarship.

 This event series builds on the two-year enhancement theme of the National Forum, which ran from 2016 to 2018 with a stream focused specifically on work-based assessment, which resulted in a National Forum Insight dedicated to the topic, available here.
 QQI’s 2018 Green Paper on Assessment of Learners and Learning and associated consultation event also included a focus on work-based assessment, which will inform the event series.